ganimsaj/IAAS-Curriculum/doc/iaas-curriculum.md

 ### <a name="Modeling"></a> Modeling

 *Conceptual data modeling* as well as *logical data modeling* is covered.
-Conceptual data modeling is introduced via the *Entity-Relationship model*, logical data modeling by explaining the *relational mode*l of data.
+Conceptual data modeling is introduced via the *Entity-Relationship model*, logical data modeling by explaining the *relational model* of data.
 The latter includes *SQL* and *normalization theory*. *Transformations* from entity-relationship models as well as *XML schema* is discussed.
 Next, *UML* diagrams for modeling the static as well as the dynamic aspects of software systems is presented.
 The concept of *metamodeling* is discussed and *ontology modeling* is sketched. *Petri nets* and their analysis is covered, and *BPMN* for specifying process models is introduced.

-### <a name="GAAS"></a> Architecture of Enterprise Applications
+### <a name="GAAS"></a> Architecture of Application Systems

 The notion of an *architect* as well as *architecture* of application systems is discussed.
 Based on this, the *architectural diagrams* and architecture description languages (*ADLs*) are introduced, and different *architectural styles* are discussed. *Model-driven engineering* of software is motivated. *Non-functional properties* are introduced and related to architectural modeling. *Transactions* are covered by discussing the ACID paradigm, concurrency control, and advanced transaction models.
 Synchronous as well as asynchronous communication is discussed along with *RPC* middleware and *message queuing* middleware.
 The concept of *APIs* is introduced.
 Based on the before, *TP monitors* as well as *application servers* are presented.
 A detailed discussion of *high availability*, *scalability*, *stability*, and *consistency* follows. *Pattern languages* are introduced, and a first sketch of *patterns of enterprise applications* as well *cloud computing patterns* is given.

 ### <a name="LCM"></a> Loose Coupling and Message-Based Applications

-The notion of *enterprise application* is introduced.
+The notion of *enterprise applications* is introduced.
 Based on this the need for *loose coupling* is derived and its realization via *reliable messaging* sketched. *Message-oriented middleware* (MOM) and a sample *MOM architecture* is discussed in detail, and *JMS* as a supporting standard API is presented.
 Next, *basic integration styles* are outlined and a survey of the *enterprise integration pattern* language is given.
 This language is then discussed in depth: *messaging*, messaging *endpoints*, message *channels*, message *construction*, message *routing*, message *transformation*, message *management*.
 The concept of a *message bus* is sketched.

 ### <a name="SoC"></a> Service Computing

-The Web is presented as a *platfrom for applications*, and an overview on related trends like the Semantic Web, Cloud Computing, or Autonomic Computing is given.
+The Web is presented as a *platform for applications*, and an overview on related trends like the Semantic Web, Cloud Computing, or Autonomic Computing is given.
 The notion of a *service* and *service computing* is introduced.
 Some Web-based user interface technologies are briefly sketched. *HTTP* is discussed in detail.
 Based on that, *REST* is introduced and a design method for REST-based interfaces is presented.
 An overview on e-*mail* related protocols is given. *SOAP*, *WSDL* and *Policy* are introduced extensively, service *discovery* is touched. *Axis* is briefly sketched. *Agreement protocols* and *coordination* are discussed in depth.
 Finally, the overall architecture of a *service bus* is portrayed, ongoing discussions like *microservices*, *big vs small Web Services* are commented on.

 ### <a name="BPM"></a> Business Process Management